-2. The area served by this local association shall include Wetaskiwin Regional Division No 11.
+The area served by this local association shall include The Wetaskiwin School Division.

-8. A general meeting of this local shall be held at least once a year to hear reports and deal with same, hold elections, approve the budget and set policy, and deal with such other matters as may arise.
+7.3 A general meeting of this local shall be held at least once a year to hear reports and deal with same, hold elections, approve and set policy, and deal with such other matters as may arise.

 (a) all members of the executive committee;

 (c) ARA representatives in addition to the president;

 (e) convention representative;